blithefeng/nougat.nvim/lua/nougat/item/README.md

 If cache store is created by `NougatItem`, this will be used as initial value for the cache.

+If `initial_value` is given, `NougatItem` will not automatically cache the item content.

 #### `cache.scope`

 **Type:** `'buf'|'win'|'tab'`